-Each time AC power is applied with the battery pack not connected, the charger enters an algorithm select/display mode for approximately 11 seconds.
-It will also be displayed on the remote LED.
+Each time AC power is applied with the battery pack NOT connected, the charger enters an algorithm select/display mode for approximately 11 seconds.

-During this time, the current algorithm # is indicated on the 80% LED light (No. 4, Fig 4.7.1).
+During this time, the current algorithm # is indicated on the 80% LED light.
 A single digit algorithm # is indicated by the number of blinks separated by a pause.
 A two digit algorithm # is indicated by the number of blinks for the first digit followed by a short pause, then the number of blinks for the second digit followed by a longer pause.